tpiekarski/lkm-sandbox/README.md

 ```

 ## [Testing](#testing)
-To run all available tests, including basic loading/unloading and both additional tests for device and /proc.
+To run all available tests, including basic loading/unloading and all additional concept tests..
 ```
 make test
 ```